gatling/gatling/src/docs/content/reference/current/core/simulation/index.md

 which correspond to injecting one single user into the `scn` scenario.

-It's possible to have multiple populations, ie scenarios with an injection profile, in the same simulation:
+It's possible to have multiple populations, ie scenarios with an associated injection profile, in the same simulation:

 {{< include-code "setUp-multiple" java kt scala >}}